Flexplay: Specifications

 Flexplay discs do not bear the DVD logo.
 When asked whether Flexplay discs do or do not comply with DVD forum standards, a company spokesperson replied that "Flexplay DVDs are produced to be readable in DVD players adhering to DVD Forum specifications."

 A Flexplay disc is shipped in a vacuum-sealed package.
 There is a clear dye inside the disc, contained within the bonding resin of the disc, which reacts with oxygen.
 When the seal is broken on the vacuum-packed disc, the layer changes from clear to black in about 48 hours, rendering the disc unplayable.
 If unopened, the shelf life of the sealed package is said to be "about a year".
 The DVD plastic also has a red dye in it, which prevents penetration of the disc by blue lasers, which would go straight through the oxygen-reactive dye.

 The Flexplay discs are dual-layer DVD-9 discs.
-The difference from standard DVDs is the composition of the resin adhesive holding the inner and outer layer together, which is sensitive to oxygen and darkens within a pre-set time, usually 48 hours, when exposed to air.
+The difference with standard DVDs is the composition of the resin adhesive holding the inner and outer layer together, which is sensitive to oxygen and darkens within a pre-set time, usually 48 hours, when exposed to air.
 The replacement of the adhesive results in only minimal altering to the DVD manufacturing process.
 The time of the darkening can be influenced by varying the exact composition of the resin.
 For the DVD-5 discs, where there is no layer of bonding resin in the optical path, a surface coating can be used.

 According to the vendor, "Flexplay discs are fully recyclable and conform to all applicable EPA environmental standards."

 Some environmental groups have endorsed the product due to Flexplay's recycling plans and partnership with environmental industry leaders such as GreenDisk, leading to the creation of the first DVD recycling operation.
 Others such as the Grass Roots Recycling Network nevertheless have objected to the creation of a short-lived "disposable" version of a traditionally durable product.